Absence and Lateness

 Cars, Parking and Road Safety

 If you are visiting the school, or dropping off or collecting your children, please park outside the school gates.
 Please consider local residents when picking up and dropping off your children

 - Do not park over or up driveways.

 - Ensure there is enough room for people to get up their driveways.

 - The Presbytery carpark (behind the church) is not available for school parking.

 - Please do not park in the BP Service Station.

-Newsletters are emailed to parents and caregivers fortnightly as well as being posted on the website and Facebook.
-Please see the office for details.
-Community notices are sent out via Hero to keep you informed of school events’.
+Newsletters are emailed to parents and caregivers fortnightly as well as being posted on the website posted on the website and Facebook.
+Community notices are sent out via Hero to keep you informed of school events.